Synthetics Test Settings

 • Save: A button that creates a label with the specified color and name.

-Note: A new label is not currently added automatically to the test.
-To add it, click in the Labels field to open the drop-down selector.
+Note: A new label is not applied automatically to the test.
+To apply it, click in the Labels field to open the drop-down selector.

 top | section